-Smoking dope is as illegal inside a prison cell as it is outside, but prison guards tend to let inmates get away with it.
+Smoking weed is as illegal inside a prison cell as it is outside, but prison guards tend to let inmates get away with it.

 Danish prison guards need to bend the strict cannabis regulations to simplify their working days, according to a new study.